kolanos/vaporize/docs/gettingstarted.rst

 Rackspace Cloud operating systems are called "Images" (as in .iso images) and server specifications care called "Flavors".

-Lets get a list of Images available on the Rackspace Cloud (as of this writing):
+Let's get a list of Images available on the Rackspace Cloud (as of this writing):

     >>> images = vaporize.images.list()
     >>> for i, image in enumerate(images):